Writing Practice Test 1

 Question 2 of 10

-3. Choose the correct quantifier for the next sentence.
+3. Identify the correct pronoun for the sentence.

 A.